Book Book Your Stay

 When do the fall colors peak near Duck Creek Village?

 Fall aspen colors near Duck Creek Village and along Scenic Highway 14 typically peak from mid-September through early October.
-The exact timing varies year to year depending on overnight temperatures, moisture, and elevation — higher elevations turn first, with color working its way down through the corridor over several weeks.

 Is Highway 14 a good fall colors drive?